The French West Highlander is a hybrid breed that brings together the French Bulldog with the West Highland Terrier.

 You will also notice that the coat of this hybrid breed is a real mix between what you would expect on both parent breeds.

-This means that it actually has a medium-length coat that is quite rough thanks to the terrier, but it comes in a number of colors, whereas the terrier only comes in one.
+This means that it has a medium-length coat that is quite rough thanks to the terrier, but it comes in many colors, whereas the terrier only comes in one.

 When it comes to their legs, then they tend to be relatively straight as well as being quite short.